 Luckily for me, there is a local charity that handles my Direct Payment on my behalf.
 Penderels Trust operate in other areas of the country too so it might be worth a look at their website.
 Your local social services will likely recommend similar services.

-Penderels Trust work out all tax and National Insurance contributions, holiday entitlement, timesheets, deal with the HMRC, pension contributions (although it is my legal responsibility to opt in or out of the pension schemes on my employee’s behalf.)
+Penderels Trust work out all tax and National Insurance contributions, holiday entitlement, timesheets, payroll, deal with the HMRC, pension contributions (although it is my legal responsibility to opt in or out of the pension schemes on my employee’s behalf.)
 I don’t pay them for their services.